 What is a crop sensor?
 It literally means it crops the edges of the frame/photo.
 A full frame sensor is 35mm, just like the size of 135 film (which is the film you used in your grandpa’s film camera or that disposable you picked up for a birthday party).
 With a crop sensor, the focal length of your lens will be magnified from what it actually is, so a 35mm acts more like a 50mm, etc. If you’re switching from a full frame DSLR to a mirrorless, this may take a little bit of getting used to but will eventually become second nature.

 “Size often comes at a cost—using a smaller sensor size in a camera makes for noisier images, especially when it gets dark out.
 Cameras at lower price points will lack certain features and performance that certain folks might find essential to their photo taking habits.
-You often get what you pay for in the camera world; however, skills and resourcefulness are always most important.”
+You often get what you pay for in the camera world; however, skills and resourcefulness are always the most important.”

 —Jared Martin, Professional Architectural Photographer